IngridChu/Akuma-ffxiv/README.md

 ...And that's it!
 I hope you find this bot useful :)

 Any Bugs?
-Contact me at:
-ingridchu1128@gmail.com OR
-contact me in game
+contact me in game.